Why does charging my car need an app?!

 Payment is central to the driver experience.
 The moment someone decides to charge, they want to do it quickly and get on with their day.

 We already have the infrastructure for frictionless payments.
 It's called contactless.
 Drivers use it dozens of times a week without thinking.
-And it's worth noting that the rapid charging sector has already been pointed firmly in this direction.
+And it's worth noting that the ultra rapid charging sector (the big ones you find at motorway service stations... and McDonalds) has already been pointed firmly in this direction.
 UK regulations now require ultra-rapid hubs to offer contactless payment as standard.
 The destination charging market has no such mandate yet, but the direction of travel is clear.
-The question is why so many destination operators are still waiting to catch up.
+The question is why so many destination operators are still waiting to catch up (the answer to most questions is just follow the money... or in this case specifically the cost)

 At Voqa, we built the Voqa One around a simple premise: Charging should be effortless.
 Tap a card or phone, and charging starts.
 No app, no account, no trip to reception.
 It's not a revolutionary idea.
 It's just the obvious one.

 Destination charging operators want to offer EV charging as a genuine guest benefit.
 That only works if the guest experience actually works.
-A charger that requires a ten-minute setup process isn't a benefit.
-It's a barrier.
+A charger that requires a ten-minute setup process isn't really a benefit.

 A broader consequence worth thinking about